Terms used:

 If, in an emergency, the panel is reduced to two Judges, the Referee will also Judge.
 If the Referee is already judging, the technical representative will appoint a replacement Judge from those Judges present and qualified to officiate.
 If no such replacement exists, the competition will be suspended.

-Skate Canada Challenge, Canadian Figure Skating Championships, Canada Cup
+Skate Canada Challenge, Skate Canada Trophy, Canadian Figure Skating Championships, Skate Canada Cup

-If, in an emergency, the panel is reduced to four (Skate Canada Challenge) or five (Canadian Figure Skating Championships and Canada Cup) Judges, the technical representative will appoint a replacement from those Judges present and qualified to officiate.
+If, in an emergency, the panel is reduced to four (Skate Canada Challenge or Skate Canada Trophy) or five (Canadian Figure Skating Championships or Skate Canada Cup) Judges, the technical representative, in consultation with the Skate Canada representative, will appoint a replacement from those Judges present and qualified to officiate.
 If no such replacement exists, the Referee will also Judge.
 If the Referee is already judging, the competition may be suspended at the discretion of the technical representative in consultation with the Skate Canada representative.

 Replacement of a Referee